KxSystems/docs/docs/kb/filesystemTestByNano.md

 The performance of a kdb+ system is critically dependent on the throughput and latency of its underlying storage.
 In a Linux environment, the file system is the foundational layer that enables data management on a given storage partition.

 This paper presents a comparative performance analysis of various file systems using the [KX Nano](https://github.com/KxSystems/nano) benchmarking utility.
-The evaluation was conducted across two distinct test environments, each with different operating systems and physical disk bandwidth (6500 vs 14000 MB/s) and IOPS (700K vs 2500K).
+The evaluation was conducted across two distinct test environments, each with different operating systems and storage bandwidth (6500 vs 14000 MB/s) and IOPS (700K vs 2500K).

 ### Summary